-Dosing Strategies for Social Anxiety, Generalized Anxiety Disorders
+Dosing Strategies for Social Anxiety and Generalized Anxiety Disorders

 - Do NOT need to start low, go slow - Sexual side effects of SSRIs/SNRIs problematic for many of these patients.
-Gabapentin, mirtazapine and nefazodone may be options (e.g. Muehlbacher, 2005) - Alcohol dependency more common in social anxiety and must be diagnosed, treated.
-It will not improve with an SSRI.
+Gabapentin, mirtazapine and nefazodone may be alternatives (e.g., Muehlbacher, 2005) - Alcohol dependency more common in social anxiety disorder and must be diagnosed, treated.